-The Florida Courts E-Filing Authority website, www.MyFLCourtAccess.com, provides many useful resources for learning more about how to use the E-Filing Portal including:
+The Florida Courts E-Filing Authority website, www.MyFLCourtAccess. com, provides many useful resources for learning more about how to use the E-Filing Portal including:

-- A Help Desk Available for All Users on Weekdays from 8:00 a.m. - 5:00 p.m.
+- Contact information for the Portal Help Desk available to All Users on Weekdays, 8:00 a.m. - 5:00 p.m.

 - FAQs

 - Training Videos

 - Training Materials and Manuals

 - Helpful Links